pangara/q-book/mini_book/docs/qubits.md

 $$

-In vector notation we can write this as:
+In vector notation, we can write this as:

 $$